Suwmlee/encoding-guide/src/filtering/dirty_lines.md

     return core.std.StackVertical([t, b])
 ```

-This script will make values under the threshold value (i.. the black
+This script will make values under the threshold value (i.e. the black
 borders) show up as vertical or horizontal white lines in the middle on
 a mostly black background.
 If no threshold is given, it will simply
 center the edges of the clip.
 You can just skim through your video with
 this active.
-An automated script would be `dirtdtct`[^32], which scans
+An automated script would be [`dirtdtct`](https://git.concertos.live/AHD/awsmfunc/src/branch/master/awsmfunc/detect.py), which scans
 the video for you.

 Other kinds of variable dirty lines are a bitch to fix and require
 checking scenes manually.

 An issue very similar to dirty lines is bad borders.
 During scenes with
-different crops (e..
-IMAX or 4:3), the black borders may sometimes not
+different crops (e.g. IMAX or 4:3), the black borders may sometimes not
 be entirely black, or be completely messed up.
 In order to fix this,
 simply crop them and add them back.
 You may also want to fix dirty lines
 that may have occurred along the way: